igorski/efflux-tracker/README.md

 Unit tests go in the _./tests_-folder.
 The file name for a unit test should equal the file it is testing, but contain the suffix "_.spec_", e.g. _functions.js_ will have a test file _functions.spec.js_.

-## ROADMAP

-See the Issue Tracker on GitHub.
-Apart from bug reports, it can also be used to request improvements or new features.
-Please read the existing entries to avoid posting duplicates.

- * When copy pasting a pattern in the same channels, don't adjust the note's channels indices
- * Add pattern jump instructions
- * Add cut/paste/undo/redo icons for touch screen devices
- * Implement Instrument mute / solo
- * vue i18n
- * add pattern insert/delete/paste actions into undo/redo history
- * move overlay into enum (exposed store state property)
- * Create separate component for MIDI settings panel
- * Clean up helpSection (do not inline all topics)
- * CSS no tag selectors in critical areas (replace ids with classes in scoped components)

 ## TODO VUE MIGRATION

 move instrumentModule active oscillator and instrument to editorModule (can we remove instrumentModule.instrumentId and rely on editor.activeInstrument instead??)